inznin/final-project/README.md

 ```
 .
+├── assets/
+│   └── bot-cover.png   # The cover image for README
 ├── main.py             # The main application script to run the bot.
 ├── tasks.json          # Database for tasks (auto-generated, ignored by Git).
 ├── roles.json          # Database for user roles (auto-generated, ignored by Git).